Smudge202/smudge202.github.io/_posts/2015-07-31-standards.md

 * Public, Internal, and Protected members
 * Generic Arguments (the declarations, i.e. `Func<TResult>`)

-_It's increasingly common to see Constants declared in Pascal case, however upper-case declarations are also ok for `const`s_
+_It's increasingly common to see Constants declared in Pascal case, however upper-case declarations are also ok for `const`_

 ### Acronyms